dizzyspiral/monk/README.md

 git clone https://github.com/buildroot/buildroot.git
 ```

-2. Build an ARM versatile-pb Linux kernel with symbols, and busybox VM image.
+2. Build an ARM versatile-pb Linux kernel with symbols, and VM image with busybox.

 ```
 cd buildroot
-TBD
+TBD - use the QEMU ARM verstailepb defconfig, compile with symbols and no kaslr
 ```

 3. Create a JSON symbols and types file from the kernel and System.map file